mendix/docs/content/data-hub/data-hub-catalog/search.md

 ### 2.2 Versions

-Every published OData service has a version number, and apps consuming from a service will consume from a specific version.
-Updates and changes to a service will be indicated by a change in the version number.
-There may be several versions of a service available in the catalog.
-These will all be listed as separate items in the search results for a service.
+Every published OData service or data source as they are known as in the Data Hub Catalog has a version number, and apps that consume a datasource will consume from a specific version.
+Updates and changes to a service will be indicated by a change in the version number if good practice is followed by the data source originators.
+This means that there may be several versions of a registered data source available in the catalog and theywill all be listed as separate items in the search results for the same-named data source.

 The [search details](#search-details) screen in the Data Hub Catalog will include the version of the selected service.

 ### 2.3 Environments

 The Data Hub Catalog is a register of apps that are deployed to a particular environment and the services published from the apps deployed to the environment.
 This means that the catalog registers the version of a service running in a specific environment.
-The environmetn also indicates the quality of the dataset that is available.
+The environment also indicates the quality of the dataset that is available.
 Shared datasets that are available from a *production environment* will have production-level data, while those in non-production environments (*acceptance*, *development*) will not be reliable for building stable apps but be useful for doing development work.

 The search results will show these service endpoints (where a service endpoint is the combination of a service version deployed on a specific environment).
 So if a version of a service is deployed on both a test and acceptance environment, a search on the service name in the Data Hub Catalog will have two hits.